Annual Report 2021

 CMOS MONOLITHIC DEVICES AND NEW TECHNOLOGIES

-The CMOS effort during 2020 concentrated on the tests of the TaichuPix1 ASIC, an early prototype for the CEPC vertex detector.
+The CMOS effort during 2021 concentrated on the tests of the TaichuPix1&2 ASIC, an early prototype for the CEPC vertex detector.
 The TaichuPix1 was partially designed by IFAE and has been characterized in our laboratory.
 Furthermore, the group continues to explore the usage of HV-CMOS sensors beyond high energy physics, developing CMOS SPADs in the context of a BIST funded project with ICFO.
-Finally, together with ICN2, IFAE is exploring the usage of 2D materials for MIP detection, also in the framework of a BIST Ignite project.
+Finally, together with ICN2, IFAE explored the usage of 2D materials for MIP detection, also in the framework of a BIST Ignite project.